lixiaomu05/stock-analysis/README.md

 Performing analysis on twelve stocks by comparing their daily trading volumes and returns in year 2017 and 2018.

 ## Overview of the project
-This project is to refactot the code on AllStockAnalysis.
+This project is to refactor the code on AllStockAnalysis.

 ### Purpose
 By refactoring the code, we should get the same result as AllStockAnalysis within less execution time.
-We should be able to compare the stock performance and identify the potential stock to be invested in.
+We should be able to compare the stock performance and identify the potential stock for investment.

 ## Results